didsomeonecloneme/didsomeonecloneme.github.io/_docs/mitigation.md

 This mitigation is compatible with all websites that include our personal link using HTML \<script\> tags.

 ### Microsoft 365 Warn users
-Specificaly for Microsoft 365 tenants, we offer a user warning mitigation.
+Specifically for Microsoft 365 tenants, we offer a user warning mitigation.
 If a user visits a (AITM) phishing site and logs into your tenant, a warning is displayed that a phishing attempt has been detected:

 ![Mitigation](/assets/img/microsoft/mitigation_warning.png)